-We are back in a bold way this month with our Spanish Saturdays wine tastings to debunk the notion that sherry is a cooking wine and little more.
-(FEBRUARY 27th!
-12 PM PST / 3 PM EST / 8 PM UK / 9 PM Spain) Here in Spain, we celebrate this complex wine, with its many layers of flavor and aroma, and enjoy it alongside some of our favorite tapas, such as olives and gambas al ajillo!
+To be hosted again soon, we had our Spanish Saturdays wine tasting to debunk the notion that sherry is a cooking wine and little more.
+Here in Spain, we celebrate this complex wine, with its many layers of flavor and aroma, and enjoy it alongside some of our favorite tapas, such as olives and gambas al ajillo!
 We sat down with Raúl Orantes, our resident wine buff, to find out the intricacies of sherry and its origins in southern Spain’s Andalusia region.

 Sherry’s history began approximately 3000 years ago when the Phoenicians brought the first vines to the port city of Cádiz, known as “Gades” at the time.
 The region’s epicenter of sherry production, Jerez, also went by a different name, Xera, and began supplying sherry to the whole of the Mediterranean.
 The wine was not just a commodity for exportation and, under Roman rule, the people of the area enjoyed bountifully the fruits of their labor.
 In addition to growing grapes for wine, they also began to make raisins as an important source of energy to fuel the soldiers.